 - Clarens Festival of Beer: 24th February 2016

 - RIOT Beer

-The money raised will now be put in a fund for his daughter to access when she starts school.
+The money raised was put in a fund for his daughter to access when she starts school.
 With your help this young girl will have every opportunity to reach her potential.

 One year on, from a senseless tragedy that took the life of our Doorman and friend Joe Kanyona, a sensitive and caring soul, we remember him and look forward to contributing to creating and safeguarding his legacy.